Rick Scott: Death penalty

 In 2013, Scott signed the Timely Justice Act (HB 7101) to overhaul the processes for capital punishment in Florida.
 The Supreme Court of the United States struck down part of this law in January 2016 in Hurst v.
 Florida, declaring, in an 8–1 decision, that a judge determining the aggravating facts to be used in considering a death sentence with only a non-binding recommendation from the jury based on a majority vote was insufficient and violated the Sixth Amendment guarantee of a jury trial.

 The Florida Legislature passed a new statute to comply with Hurst v.
 Florida, changing the sentencing method to require a 10-juror supermajority for a sentence of death with a life sentence as the alternative.
-In October 2016 this new sentencing scheme was struck down by the Florida Supreme Court in a 5–2 ruling, which held that a death sentence must be issued by a unanimous jury.
-The Florida Supreme Court ruled the law "cannot be applied to pending prosecutions" which means that until the Florida legislature acts, there is no procedure or law allowing a prosecutor to seek the death penalty; but the status of sentences passed under the twice-struck down provisions was unresolved.
+In October 2016, the Florida Supreme Court struck down this new sentencing scheme, holding that a death sentence must be issued by a unanimous jury.
+The Florida Supreme Court ruled the law "cannot be applied to pending prosecutions", which means that until the Florida legislature acts, there is no procedure or law allowing a prosecutor to seek the death penalty; the status of sentences passed under the twice struck down provisions was unresolved.
 The January 2016 United States Supreme Court Hurst decision also left those sentences' status unresolved.
 The Court granted Hurst a new sentencing hearing after its decision.

 During Scott's tenure, Florida executed more inmates (28) than had been executed under any other governor in the state's history.
+Governor Ron DeSantis later beat this record.

 In February 2025, Scott said that the suspected murderer of Brian Thompson should be sentenced to death if convicted, but also opened the possibility for a "legitimate" conversation about healthcare reform.